Filpill/blog-web/content/eng_projects/rcSetUp.md

 </div>

-# Type of Electrical Connectors
+## Type of Electrical Connectors

+These are the electrical connectors used in these components.

-Component | Connector
+Component | Connector(s)
 | :---        |    :----
-ESC | Traxxas, Deans/T-Plug, Motor Pin
+ESC | Traxxas, Deans, Motor Pin, Futaba
-Battery | Traxxas, Deans/T-Plug
+Battery | Traxxas, Deans
 Motor | Motor Pin
-Servo | Futaba Connector
+Servo | Futaba
 Voltage Alarm | JST XH
 Balance Charger | JST XH

+Typically the battery connectors can come in a number of varieties which can make the matter confusing.
+However, you always have the option of hooking up and adapter.

+In my case, I had to use as Deans (male) to Traxxas (female) adapter to complete the circuit.

-# Block Connection Diagram
+## Block Diagram - Connections

 Here is the component block diagram: